 Advanced EMR software helps surgery centers move beyond the required measures to enable more detailed reporting.
 The data tells a story that, with appropriate fixes, makes for a safer and more positive patient experience.

 What happened to our infection rate last month?
 Is it our hand washing protocol?
 How about safety belts?
 Being able to easily access and manipulate reporting data allows you to control for the thousands of variables that go into determining the source of the uptick.

-Screen savers are a fact of life when the patient chart goes digital, and go a long way towards keeping patient data safe from prying eyes.
+Screen savers are a fact of life when the patient chart goes digital, and go a long way toward keeping patient data safe from prying eyes.
 But they can do double duty.
-With easily programmed reminders displayed on the screen saver — a callout about hand washing or a tip about using safety belts — contributes to infection control measures.
+Easily programmed reminders displayed on the screen saver — a callout about hand washing or a tip about using safety belts — contribute to infection control measures.
 It’s a simple adjustment that pays big dividends.

 Empowering your safety officer with a central location for disaster plans, tracking equipment and Operating Room safety checks, fire alarm testing, and OSHA trainings makes sure no safety measures or equipment are neglected.

 Tracking patients after surgery on a frequent basis — hours, days, and even weeks later – to ensure they haven’t had an adverse event that required a hospital stay provides valuable data to improve care.
 When the data merits it, the information can enhance the surgery center’s reputation to patients and payers.

 The Agency for Healthcare Research and Quality (AHRQ) offers a primarily aimed at preventing surgical site infections, to help guide surgery centers in their patient safety efforts.
 The AHRQ’s templates and tools, together with modules that allow you to pull information from practice management and chart systems to build safety reporting, go a long way in forging a more vigorous approach to safety.

 Streamline Patient Safety and Quality Efforts in Your ASC